Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

 For those who are curious about why this option exists (since it can cause delays and failures), the following explanation may prove interesting:

-Instead, if nfsserver.service is stopped and started as part of a failover (as stated in #2 above) there should be no need for "wait_for_leasetime_on_stop=true".
+Instead, if nfsserver.service is stopped and started as part of a failover (as stated in #2 above) there will be no need for "wait_for_leasetime_on_stop=true".
 If the recommended order (above in #3) is used, nfsserver.service will be stopped before the attempt to umount the file systems.
 As such, all file states (from the file system's perspective) will get cleared.
 Therefore, umount can proceed without delay and without problem.
 Fencing is avoided.

 5. Choosing a reasonable NFS v4 Lease Time and Grace Time